 See & Do: Stroll around the charming Old Town Historic District, which inspired Disneyland’s Main Street USA.
 Revel in Fort Collins’ status as a craft-beer hub by sampling at top breweries like New Belgium and Odell.
 Get out on the waters of Horsetooth Reservoir for fishing, water skiing and stand-up paddleboarding.

 Get Around: Transfort’s network of community-wide routes includes MAX Bus Rapid Transit, with its own dedicated roadway, and the FLEX regional bus connection to Boulder.
 Bike enthusiasts will also appreciate the fleet of rentable rides available through Fort Collins Bike Share.

-Grab a Bite: Grab a seat on the rooftop patio of MainLine Ale House for fantastic views, upscale tavern fare and Colorado-crafted brews.
+Grab a Bite: Grab a seat on the sidewalk patio of of Austin's American Grill for fantastic views, upscale home cooking and Colorado-crafted brews.

 See & Do: Locals and visitors alike flock to the Historic Arkansas Riverwalk for dining, boat rides, summer movie nights and a range of events.
 See the innovation that went into creating the award-winning Buell Children’s Museum by experiencing multi-sensory and hands-on exhibits.
 Three areas of the city make up the Creative Corridor: Downtown Main Street, Union Avenue Historic District and the Mesa Junction.
 Navigate all three for galleries, fountains, street sculptures and First Friday festivities.

 Get Around: Pueblo Transit consists of a dozen bus routes.
 Kids under age 18 even ride free during the summer months.